 The Fair Labor Standards Act, as well as all states, exempt certain employees from their overtime requirements.
 The three most common exemptions include administrative employees, executive employees, and professional employees.
 For an employee to qualify for one of these exemptions, the employee must meet a minimum set of criteria.
-Although the criteria differs for each exempt classification, they each have at least one criteria in common: they require that a qualifying employee be paid on a salary basis.
+Although the criteria differ for each exempt classification, they each have at least one criteria in common: they require that a qualifying employee be paid on a salary basis.

 The salary basis form of compensation requires an employer to pay covered employees a predetermined, fixed amount of income that does not vary based on the number of hours the employees work.
 The salary must be based on a period of time no shorter than a workweek.
 29 CFR 541.602(a) Moreover, except in a very few limited circumstances, employers must pay salaried employees their full salary for any workweek in which work is performed.

 Salary basis and personal leave (not including sick or disability leave)